pramnora/Digital-Ocean/README.md

 -----

 Sat 02 October 2021 19:27 PM GMT, signed in to my online Digital Ocean a/c.
 Decided to try running a 'quick' test web server.
-All went fine...had it up and running in mere minutes.
-I choose 'share hosting', UBUNTU 20.04 LTS/1GB.
-I SSH-ed into it using the Digital Ocean server; and, did some setting up....
+All went fine...had it up and running in just mere minutes.
+As usual, I choose 'shared hosting' package -as opposed to, 'dedicated'- because it is the 'cheapest'/UBUNTU 20.04 LTS/1GB.
+I SSH-ed into it using the Digital Ocean web based console; and, did some setting up....

 - update/upgrade packages;
 - added new user: guest
 - switch hostname to become: digital-ocean-server
 - etc.

--(**NOTE**: Still got some more configuration to do...set time zones/-etc.) Well, at least, I can say...I did go and try out using their online service...; and, didn't just lay back...; and, completely ignore it.
-'Horray, I got something done! ;-)'
+-(**NOTE**: Still got some more configuration to do...set time zones/-etc.) Well, at least, I can say...I did go and try out using their online service...; and, didn't just lay back...; and, completely ignore it, altogether.
+'Horray, I actually went and got something done! ;-)'

 -----

-**NOTE**: Unfortunately, when I signed up with Linode...I missed out on the FREE $100.00 trial package; and, so, have to pay for absolutely everything I use there.
-Thus, I'm now thinking of closing down my Linode a/c. which I have to keep on 'paying' to use...; and, just used this FREE Digital Ocean 'cloud hosting' service offering, instead.
+-(**NOTE**: Unfortunately, when I signed up with Linode 'cloud provider'...I missed out on their FREE $100.00 trial package; -(it pays to read, very carefully/or, at least, do some research, first...before jumping in to go buy things online; as, quite often, you will see a 'special offer' going on somewhere)-; and, so, have to keep on paying for absolutely everything I use over there; thus, I'm now thinking of closing down my Linode a/c.; and, just use this FREE Digital Ocean 'cloud hosting' service offering, instead.)-